onsip/SIP.js/docs/session-manager/sip.js.sessionmanager.isheld.md

 <b>Returns:</b>

-boolean \| undefined
+boolean

 ## Remarks

-True if session media is on hold.
-Undefined is session doesn't exist.
+True if session is on hold.